Transport and Travel to Inverness and Loch Ness

 Inverness is well served with transport links and with the airport just 15 minutes from the city centre it is easy for visitors from all parts of the globe to get here by air.

-The A9 is the main access road to Inverness from the south, Perth, Edinburgh and Glasgow and also from the north.
+The A9 is the main access road to Inverness from Perth, Edinburgh, Glasgow and the South.